Camp Sidney Dew celebrates 80 years of service to scouts

 The year was 1939.
 A loaf of bread cost, $0.08, gas was $0.10 a gallon, the average price for a new car was $700 and a week at the brand new Boy Scouts of America Camp Sidney Dew cost $5.

-On Friday, the Northwest Georgia Council of the Boy Scouts of America will host a special 80th birthday celebration for the camp which has hosted thousands upon thousands of scouts through the years.
-Ceremonies will get underway at 6:30 p.m. and end with the final fire ring of the year around 8 p.m.
+On Friday, the Northwest Georgia Council of the Boy Scouts of America held a special 80th birthday celebration for the camp which has hosted thousands upon thousands of scouts through the years.

 In the early 1990s, there was a real fear that the camp might cease to exist.
 There were rumors of a merger between the Northwest Council and either the Atlanta or Chattanooga councils.